abauman97/Mojito/docs/docs/auth.md

 ## `AuthMiddleware` middleware
 The `AuthMiddleware` class will require authentication and authorization to all the routes within its router.

-## `require_auth` decorator
+## `requires` decorator
-The `require_auth` decorator provides protection only to the routes it's applied to.
+The `requires` decorator provides protection only to the routes it's applied to.
 This must be applied before, i.e. below, the route decorator so that no matter how the route function is called, the auth process will be applied.

+::: mojito.auth.requires

 # Logging in